2018/2019 MCHS Bus and Train - Transportation Information

-- Option 2 - Be picked up somewhere close to your home by our contracted bus or van service (and reversed in the PM).
+- Option 2 - Be picked up somewhere close to your home (1 to 5 miles) by our contracted bus or van service (and reversed in the PM).

 - There is no option for a half year or one way service.
 When we contract with the bus company, they only provide a full year service.

 Do I receive aid in lieu (via the B6T form) from my town or possibly courtesy busing?
 What are the next steps?

 - The vast majority of students receive aid in lieu from their towns, which will help you to offset your transportation costs.
 You will need to check with your Board of Education if you have any questions.
 The aid in lieu amount in 2017/2018 was $1000.
 The aid in lieu amount targeted by the state for 2018/2019 is $884 (subject to change).

 - You will find the aid in lieu B6T form online with the registration information.
 This form must be printed off and sent to MCHS, Attention: Mrs. Nancy Fitzgerald, 200 Morris Ave, Denville, NJ 07834 by March 2nd.
 This form will be registered and then forwarded to MC’s Transportation Coordinator – see below (Patrick Vogelsang x313).
 It is critical that your B6T form identifies your Resident Board of Education…not your county.
 Typically this is the public high school that your child would have attended.
 Please call your board if you are not sure as the wrong Board of Ed designation will jeopardize your aid in lieu.

 - Courtesy busing is also a local town decision.
 If your town provides courtesy busing for your child, you cannot receive aid in lieu.

 Costs - all costs listed below are for 2018/2019 – as outlined in the Tuition & Fees document: